Toilet Buyer’s Guide: Best Dual Flush Toilets

 - offers two separate flushing options: one that is generally used for liquid waste, and the other for solid waste

-- helps you save on the total monthly cost of your utilities
+- helps you save on the total monthly expense of your utilities

 - helps you create more space